-If you’re looking to get the best scrap metal prices, there is a lot of reading you can do on this site; Besides reading this page, I suggest you browse through our publicly available Scrap Metal Guide to learn just how much money you have been throwing away for all these years!
-If you have any questions or comments, add them to the comments section or in our public Forum!
+If you’re looking to get the best scrap metal prices, there is a lot of reading you can do on this site; Besides reading this page, I suggest you browse through our publicly available Scrap Metal Guide to learn just how much value you have thrown away for all these years.
+If you have any questions or comments, add them to the comments section.

 The world of scrap metal recycling has changed a lot in the past decade or so, if only for one small thing… Prices.

 What Determines Scrap Metal Prices?

 Scrap Metal Prices are a function of metal type, location, quantity of scrap metal, and current market value for your materials.
 In other words, the price you get paid by a scrap yard will depend on what you are selling (copper, brass, aluminum, steel, etc), where you are selling (what side of town, which side of the world, etc), how much scrap metal you are selling (pounds vs tons), and how much the material is worth once refined (“spot price”).

 Scrap metal is broken down into many different types of categories.
 For example, Copper, Lead, and Stainless Steel are all types of scrap metals that can be sold at a scrap yard, and each of these metals can get further subcategorized into copper wire, lead wheel weighs, or 18-10 grade stainless steel, for example.Now, this is obvious to anybody who has sold metal before…But, what isn’t so obvious is the way your metal gets categorized!
 The category of your metal depends on the scrap yard you are at!!!
 For example, what one scrap yard considers bare bright scrap copper, another scrap yard will consider copper #1.Keep this in mind when shopping around for better prices, because the last thing we want is a quote for cast aluminum, only to find out the scrap yard considers your material to be pot metal. (~40% reduction in price!)